-No closure considerations were evaluated as part of the 2018 PEA plan, due to the long timeframe envisaged before closure would be needed.
-It was anticipated that the closure planning would be similar to that proposed for the 2014 OTLLC closure plan.
+No closure considerations were evaluated as part of the 2021 PEA plan, due to the long timeframe envisaged before closure would be needed.
+It was anticipated that the closure planning would be similar to that proposed for the 2014 OTLLC closure plan (see "Material Mineral Property - Environmental, Permitting and Social Considerations - Closure and Reclamation Planning" above).